About Project WET

 Project WET believes:

-• In helping students learn how to think, not what to think.
+- In helping students learn how to think, not what to think.

-Water moves through living and non-living systems and binds them together in a complex web of life.
+Water moves through living and non-living systems and binds them together in a complex web of life. - Water of sufficient quality and quantity is important for all water users (energy

-• Water of sufficient quality and quantity is important for all water users (energy producers, farmers and ranchers, fish and wildlife, manufacturers, recreationalists, rural and urban dwellers).
+producers, farmers and ranchers, fish and wildlife, manufacturers, recreationalists,

-• Awareness of and respect for water resources can encourage a personal, lifelong commitment of responsibility and positive community participation.
+Sustainable water management is crucial for providing tomorrow’s children with social and economic stability in a healthy environment. - Awareness of and respect for water resources can encourage a personal, lifelong commitment of responsibility and positive community participation.

 In support of the stated goal, Project WET is guided by the following objectives:

-• Research: To stay ahead of emerging state and national water education trends and standards, and to stay in touch with the educational needs of the public.
+- Research: To stay ahead of emerging state and national water education trends and standards, and to stay in touch with the educational needs of the public.

-Instruction and Training: To provide leadership training and instruction to ensure that materials and services are fully utilized, and to foster grass-roots participants in their capacities to educate others.
+Instruction and Training: To provide leadership training and instruction to ensure that materials and services are fully utilized, and to foster grass-roots participants in their capacities to educate others. - Networking and Partnerships (The WELL): To form partnerships with organizations to enhance awareness, distribution, and

-• Recognition: To seek ways to acknowledge and recognize people and organizations for their contributions to water education.
+Evaluation: To improve the program through an aggressive, ongoing, and multifaceted evaluation program. - Recognition: To seek ways to acknowledge and recognize people and organizations for their contributions to water education.

 National history